 More information

-Peter Eisenman holds a Bachelor of Architecture degree form Cornell University, a Master of Science in Architecture degree from Columbia University, an M. A. and Ph.
-D. degrees form Cambridge University (UK).
-He holds honorary Doctorates of Fine Arts from the University of Illinois, Chicago, the Pratt Institute in New York and Syracuse University.
-In 2003, he was awarded an honorary Doctorate in Architecture by the Universitá La Sapienza in Rome.
+Peter Eisenman holds a Bachelor of Architecture from Cornell University, a Master of Architecture from Columbia University, and both a Master’s degree and a PhD from the University of Cambridge (United Kingdom).
+He has been awarded honorary doctorates in Fine Arts from the University of Illinois, Chicago; the Pratt Institute in New York; and Syracuse University.
+In 2003, he was named Doctor Honoris Causa in Architecture by La Sapienza University of Rome.

-In 1967, Eisenman founded in New York the Institute for Architecture and Urban Studies (IAUS), a body of international experts dedicated to architecture, which he was director of until 1982.
-He was awarded the first prize at the third edition of the Venice Architecture Biennale in 1985 for his project "Romeo & Juliet".
-He was also one of the two architects chosen to represent the United States at the Fifth International Architecture Exhibition in Venice in 1991, and he returned there again in 2002 and 2004 to display the project for the City of Culture of Galicia.
+In 1967, Eisenman founded the Institute for Architecture and Urban Studies (IAUS) in New York, an international think tank dedicated to architecture, which he directed until 1982.
+From this institute, he promoted the influential journal Oppositions (1973–1984), of which he was co-founder and editor, turning it into a key platform for international architectural theoretical debate in the late twentieth century.
+He received first prize at the third Venice Architecture Biennale in 1985 for his project “Romeo and Juliet.”
+He was also one of two architects selected to represent the United States at the Fifth International Architecture Exhibition in Venice in 1991, returning in 2002 and 2004 to present the City of Culture of Galicia project.
+Between 1991 and 2000, he played an active role as organiser and central figure in the Any conference series (Any Conference), together with Cynthia Davidson, extending the theoretical debate initiated in Oppositions toward a global and transdisciplinary context.

-He has authored emblematic architectural works such as the Wexner Center for the Arts in Ohio, the Aronoff Center at the University of Cincinnati or the Holocaust Memorial located near the Brandenburg Gate in Berlin.
-His projects are characterized by a style defined as "modern deconstructivism", very close to the line of work of Arata Isozaki, Frank Gehry or Rem Koolhaas.
+He is also the author of emblematic architectural works such as the Wexner Center for the Arts in Ohio, the Aronoff Center at the University of Cincinnati, and the Memorial to the Murdered Jews of Europe located next to the Brandenburg Gate in Berlin.
+His projects are characterized by a style defined as “modern deconstructivism,” closely aligned with the work of Arata Isozaki, Frank Gehry, and Rem Koolhaas.

-Peter Eisenman has also been awarded many other prizes and distinctions, including the Guggenheim Fellowship, the Brunner Award and the National Honor Award of the American Institute of Architects, the latter on two occasions, one for the Wexner Center in Ohio and the other for the headquarters of the Koizumi Sangyo Corporation in Tokyo.
+Peter Eisenman has also received numerous awards and distinctions; among others, he was the recipient of a Guggenheim Fellowship, the Brunner Award, and the American Institute of Architects Honour Award, the latter on two occasions, for the Wexner Center in Ohio and for the Koizumi Sangyo Corporation headquarters in Tokyo.

 Read more